Guy de Saint-Gelais: Prisoner of Boisdauphin

-Bretagne
+Brittany

-Now operating in Bretagne, Lanssac maintained an independent position from the ligueur governor of the province, the duc de Mercœur (who was left with only theoretical control of the ligue outside of Nantes).
+Now operating in Brittany, Lanssac maintained an independent position from the ligueur governor of the province, the duc de Mercœur (who was left with only theoretical control of the ligue outside of Nantes).
 As such Lanssac freely proposed projects to the ligues Spanish allies on his own initiative.
-These plans included the conquest of various ports, and ways for the Spanish to gain the loyalty of various nobles of Bretagne.
+These plans included the conquest of various ports, and ways for the Spanish to gain the loyalty of various nobles of Brittany.

 In March 1590, Lanssac would unsuccessfully attempt to reconquer the city of Le Mans for the duc de Mercœur.
 This effort was followed on 5 April with the capture of Mayenne and the attempted siege of its château.
 Mayenne was quickly recaptured within 15 days by the royal governor of Alençon, the sieur de Hertré.
 Lanssac lost several hundred men and his ensign in the process.
 On 6 June he departed Vannes with a naval squadron and made his way to the aid of Mercœur.

-Le Roux argues it is possible that this fragmented nature of the ligue in Bretagne may have helped enable it to be the most long lasting of the ligueur presences in the French kingdom.
+Le Roux argues it is possible that this fragmented nature of the ligue in Brittany may have helped enable it to be the most long lasting of the ligueur presences in the French kingdom.

-To the considerable frustration of the royalist party in Bretagne, on 11 June 1590 the town of Le Blavet (now known as Port-Louis) at the mouth of the Blavet was put to siege by a combined offensive from the marquis de Chaussin, attacking from land and Lanssac attacking from the sea (having eluded English privateers).
+To the considerable frustration of the royalist party in Brittany, on 11 June 1590 the town of Le Blavet (now known as Port-Louis) at the mouth of the Blavet was put to siege by a combined offensive from the marquis de Chaussin, attacking from land and Lanssac attacking from the sea (having eluded English privateers).
 The attack was conducted with 'great fury' and succeeded in taking the town.
-Thanks to this effort, a bridgehead was opened by which the Spanish could land an expeditionary party under the command of the Spanish officer Águila in Bretagne on 28 October.
+Thanks to this effort, a bridgehead was opened by which the Spanish could land an expeditionary party under the command of the Spanish officer Águila in Brittany on 28 October.
 The Spanish immediately began the construction of a fortress in the town.
 By the means of this coup, the Spanish supported Mercœur in the capture of Hennebont further up the river Blavet and fortified the mouth of the river which became a crucial hub for Spanish communications with the Breton ligue and coordinating their naval activities.
 Lanssac was rewarded for his part in delivering Le Blavet to the Spanish with 48,000 ducats.
 It would be held by the Spanish until peace with France was established by the Treaty of Vervins in 1598.